Philippines' Duterte tours Russian warship amid warming ties

-MANILA, Philippines (AP) — Philippine President Rodrigo Duterte has toured one of the two Russian warships docked in Manila in another gesture of warming ties with Moscow as he shifts his country’s foreign policy away from long-time ally, the United States.
+MANILA, Philippines (AP) — Philippine President Rodrigo Duterte toured one of the two Russian warships docked in Manila on Friday in another gesture of warming ties with Moscow as he shifts his country’s foreign policy away from long-time ally, the United States.

 Rear Adm.
-Eduard Mikhailov, deputy commander of Russia’s Pacific Fleet, and Russian Ambassador Igor Khovaev escorted Duterte and several of cabinet members around the anti-submarine ship Admiral Tributs.
+Eduard Mikhailov, deputy commander of Russia’s Pacific Fleet, and Russian Ambassador Igor Khovaev and escorted Duterte and several cabinet members around the anti-submarine ship Admiral Tributs.

-At one point during Friday’s visit, Duterte looked out from the ship’s deck and pumped his fist in the air.
+At one point during the hourlong visit, Duterte looked out from the ship’s deck and pumped his fist in the air.

+He was also shown equipment and weapons on board the ship and peered from binoculars from a chair.
+He took a group picture with the Russians also posing in his trademark pose — with arm stretched out at chest-level and fists closed.

 Most Read Stories